guillaume-lesaine/vis-my_way/README.md

 # Additional information

 We are hosted on GitHub.
 All the code that we use is in this repository, available for audit.
-Your data do not leave your computer, we use the capabilities of Javascript to run locally, in your browser, without interacting with any server.
+Your data do not leave your computer, we use the capabilities of Javascript to run locally, on your browser.

 # Credits